Getting a good night's sleep

 Never underestimate the power of a good night’s sleep.
 Sleep is nature’s physician; it’s the body’s opportunity to use all of its resources to undo the damage of the day before.
 During sleep, immune, nervous, skeletal and muscular symptoms all experience rejuvenation.
 Wounds also have been shown to heal faster during sleep.

-On the flip side, people who sleep poorly or are deprived of sleep can experience a myriad of adverse effects, including cognitive impairment, memory lapses, impaired immune systems, aches and pains and even an increased risk of Type 2 diabetes.
+On the flip side, people who sleep poorly or are deprived of sleep can experience a number of negative effects, including cognitive impairment (loss of reasoning), memory lapses, suppressed immune systems, aches and pains and even an increased risk of Type 2 diabetes.

 Tips for better sleep